Binomial Generalized Linear Models: Caesarian Birth Study

 [1] 10.99674

-We can also test the goodness of fit using the deviance, and the Pearson statistic.
-Both of these converge to the same asymptotic chi-squared distribution.
-If we assume that the number of observations in each group is sufficiently large, the degrees of freedom in the chi-squared distribution is the difference between the number of parameters in the saturated model (7, make sure you can explain why), and the degrees of freedom in the glm model (4).
+We can also test the goodness of fit using the deviance and the Pearson statistic.
+Both of these converge to the same asymptotic chi-squared distribution with degree 3, assuming the GLM is true and that the number of observations in each group is sufficiently large and the asymptotics apply.
+The degrees of freedom in the chi-squared distribution is the difference between the number of parameters in the saturated model (7, make sure you can explain why), and the degrees of freedom in the glm model (4).

 Both the deviance test